 A few notes before you get started!

-If you like your gingerbread cookies to have a bit more spice, I’d suggest start by adding a little more cinnamon.
+- Spices: If you’d like the gingerbread cookies to have a bit more spice, I’d suggest start by adding a little more cinnamon.
 If you love ginger, feel free to add in another 1/2 teaspoon.
 Adjust the clove to your liking.
 Clove is a stronger spice, so start with less (1/8 teaspoon) for a more mild gingerbread cookie and work your way up to 1/4 teaspoon for a bit more flavor.
 If you’re not a fan of clove at all, feel free to omit from the recipe.
 If you are not sure about any of this, just follow the recipe as written and then next time– make adjustments.

-Use blackstrap molasses for a dark, bold flavor or use mild molasses for a more traditional gingerbread cookie taste.
+- Molasses: Use blackstrap molasses for a dark, bold flavor or use mild molasses for a more traditional gingerbread cookie taste.
 Blackstrap molasses is a bit more nutritious, but has a more bitter/ sharp flavor.

 The dough may be stickier than other gingerbread recipes.
 Over the years, I have found these things to be helpful: